chris-clifton/forget_busy_living/README.md

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment
-- Add new video files to seeds.rb
+- Add new video files to seeds.
-- `heroku run rake db:seed`
+- Need to really do better than this but it keeps the video IDs in check for now.

 * Deployment Gotchas
 - Sometimes Heroku blows up with a 'cannot detect rake tasks' error.
 Need to remove the line 'bundled with 2.0.1' from Gemfile.lock to solve.